 Wow.
 Just to confirm, are you okay with me adding this to the transcript?

 Thank you.
 Where will we be able to find this?

 It’s going to be released by Finishing Line Press.
-They start presales in October, so I’ll let the whole world know when they’re taking orders!
+They start presales in late fall, so I’ll let the whole world know when they’re taking orders!
 I’m looking forward to it—it’s my first publication and I’m hoping with that I’ll also have full courage to go into the publishing world and say, “Here, you need to take my full-length anthology!”

 Barb Fulton Jennes, the first Poet Laureate of Ridgefield, is a well-acclaimed poet and former English teacher with works appearing in various publications such as The Comstock Review, Tupelo Quarterly, Night Heron Barks, Tar River Poetry, Stone Canoe, The Vassar Review, Ekphrastic Review, Anti-Heroin Chic, Connecticut River Journal, ArtAscent, Naugatuck River Journal, Frost Meadow Review, and others.
 Jennes’s upcoming chapbook, Blinded Birds, is set for publication in the spring of 2022.